slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *"Millenials who learn the dark Boomer arts of phone calls and eye contact will inherit the earth."  -- molson_hart@x*
++ naval@x -- Nothing will attract people to you as much as your values.
++ rapahelz@x -- Mediocre talent seeks to figure out how to network.
+Great talent seeks to figure out how to contribute.
++ shl@x -- Influencers are just oversharers who got lucky

+- Avoid forcing connections.
+- Do not beg.
+Do not call twice.
+Do not explain yourself.
+Do not simp.
+Respect yourself.
+Do not insult yourself: If they reject you, they are not worthy of your presence.
+- shyness costs a fortune
+- The first time you meet people, treat them as well as you possibly can – after that, treat them as they treat you.
 - When you first meet someone, introduce yourself as a nobody, watch how they treat you, you will gauge their true character, you will understand how they treat others.
 - You don’t meet people by accident.
 There’s always a reason.
 A lesson or a blessing.
-- Avoid forcing connections.
-- shyness costs a fortune
 -->

 > *"The enemy of excellence is isolation."